s21rc/ham-radio-digital-interface/README.md

 * COS and Inverted COS added
 * Basic components changed to 0603 package for availibility.
 * TLP241-4 replaced by 4x 817 optocoupler for cheaper cost and availibility.
+* Micro USB replaced with Mini USB port for easy soldering and availibility.

 ![PCBA without TH component](PCBA-1024.jpg)